Harald Ertl: DRM years

-Away from single-seaters, Ertl returned to Deutsche Rennsport Meisterschaft (DRM) in 1977, now that the series had switched to Group 5.
+Away from single-seaters, Ertl returned to Deutsche Rennsport Meisterschaft (DRM) in 1977, now that the series had switched to Group 5 "Special Production Cars".

 Based on experience with their BMW, Schnitzer Motorsport developed a Toyota Celica LB Turbo for Ertl in 1977.
 Schnitzer switched back to BMW for the 1978 season, retaining the services for Ertl.
 This move made him one of the main contenders for the title.
-With the Kremer Racing Porsche of Bob Wollek being bit off the pace, while the Ford entrant, Zakspeed’s Escort being outdated, and their Ford Capri Turbo was unreliable.
+With the Kremer Racing Porsche 935 of Bob Wollek being bit off the pace, while the Ford entrant, Zakspeed’s Escort being outdated, and their Ford Capri Turbo was unreliable.
 Ertl would win five of the 11 races during the season, with a second place at the season finale, a Super Sprint event at the Nürburgring, he would win the championship.

 Despite taking the title with Schnitzer, Ertl switched to Zakspeed for the next two seasons.
 1979 started off promising with a win in the opening round at Zolder, then followed it up with a third in Hockenheim in the next race.
 Although he would win once more at Mainz-Finthen, the season turned miserable with six non-finishes or non-starts out of 11 races, in Zakspeed’s Ford Capri Turbo.
-Meanwhile, Zakspeed also developed a mid-engined Lotus Europa for the 1000km Nürburgring.
-That also did not finish the race.
-The following season was like the previous one, when Ertl continued to be unlucky: 8 poles, 4 wins and 6 retirements.